Chart Color Schemes

 AreaSearch assessment indicates Bidwill - Hebersham - Emerton faces employment challenges relative to the majority of Australian markets

-Bidwill Hebersham Emerton has a balanced workforce with both white and blue collar jobs.
-The unemployment rate was 18.7% as of June 2025.
+Bidwill-Hebersham-Emerton has a mixed workforce with both white and blue collar jobs.
+The unemployment rate was 17.6% in the past year, with an estimated employment growth of 7.8%.

 Frequently Asked Questions - Employment